ahuacate/nas-hardmetal/README.md

 * Send notification mail to the newly created user ☐
 * Display user password in notification mail ☐
 * Disallow the user to change account password ☑
-* Password is allways valid ☑
+* Password is always valid ☑

 #### 3.4.3.2.
 Join groups
 * medialab ☑